Drasenix/openmw-smart-interface-menu-opening/README.txt

 You can also choose to set the game to pause for each menu.

-You can Auto Move when a Menu is not setting the game to pause.
+You can Move, Auto Move, Jump, Always Run when a Menu is not setting the game to pause.